mishodzuliashvili/practice-Java/README.md

 ### Added
 - This changelog :)
 - Added CounterClass that can be used in big programs for counting some objects and it has more oportunity than "only have variable count" in object;
 - LinkedList. it has value and has next(LinkedList) variable that gives us chain of LinkedLists.
+- Added a few implementations of recursion

-There we also can add some useful methods (maybe later...).
+There we also can add some useful methods (maybe later...) :3

 ### Removed